TRecViT: A Recurrent Video Transformer: Related work

-SSMs, like S4~\cite{gu2021efficiently}, S4D~\cite{gu2022parameterization}, or Mamba~\cite{gu2023mamba} have been introduced as particular discretizations of a continuous time linear system.
-On the other hand, the linear recurrent unit (LRU)~\cite{orvieto2023resurrecting} was designed by identifying the minimal set of changes to a vanilla RNN~\cite{elman1990finding} that allows it to obtain the same key properties as the S4D architecture~\citep{gu2021efficiently}; we discuss the LRU in more detail in Section~\ref{sec:model}.
-Improving on the LRU, the gated LRU~\cite{de2024griffinmixinggatedlinear} introduces gating mechanisms similar to LSTM or GRU architectures, to filter the input sequence, while the recurrent gate controls the rate of the information decay.
+Improving on the LRU, the gated LRU~\citep{de2024griffinmixinggatedlinear} introduces gating mechanisms similar to LSTM or GRU architectures, to filter the input sequence, or, for the recurrent gate, to control the rate of the information decay.
 Importantly, different from LSTM or GRU, these gates do not depend on the previous state, which would prevent parallelisation at training time.
-In our work, we use gated LRUs, but we expect similar results to be obtained when using other gated SSM blocks like Mamba within our factorisation.
+A series of recent works rely on formulating the linear recurrence as a form of linear attention, such as Mamba 2~\citep{mamba2}, Gated Delta Networks~\citep{yang2025gated}, MesaNetworks~\citep{vonoswald2025mesanetsequencemodelinglocally}, akin to previous observation, providing a more direct connection to attention.
+These works exploit this connection to show that the recurrence can be seen as an update rule of a local objective, similar to interpretability works on \emph{in-context learning}.
+In this line of work, it is also worth noting xLSTMs~\citep{Beck2024xLSTM}, which connects SSMs more explicitly to traditional non-linear models such as LSTMs~\citep{lstm}.
+In our work, we use gated LRUs, but we expect similar results when using other gated SSM blocks like Mamba or xLSTM within our factorisation.